headblockhead/railreader/README.md

 # rail-reader
-Making Network Rail and National Rail's API easy
+Middleman between National Rail and Network Rail's datafeeds, and your project!